Zach Ertz Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Season Stats

-- The Cardinals, who rank 10th in the NFL in points scored, have attempted a pass 54.1% of the time while running the football 45.9% of the time.
+- The Cardinals, who rank 10th in the NFL in points scored, have attempted a pass 54.1% of the time while opting for the ground attack 45.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Ertz's matchup with the Cowboys.